remix-austin/remixaustin-com/blog/README.md

 The basic idea of the Remix Austin blog is that there is a second server running alongside the Remix app when in development mode.
-This server is responsible for serving the blog content and triggering auto-refreshes when blog content change.
+This server is responsible for serving the blog content and triggering auto-refreshes when blog content changes.

-The reasoning for this is that Remix themselves recommend using `mdx-bundler` to compile `.mdx` files, even though they support `.mdx` routes out of the box.
+The reason for this is that Remix themselves recommend using `mdx-bundler` to compile `.mdx` files, even though they support `.mdx` routes out of the box.
 We decided to go down that route.
 However, it didn't take long before realizing that this approach would sacrifice many of the nice-to-haves that come with having the `.mdx` files along with the rest of the code.
 Mainly